toxroxmysox/artisinal-monsters-obsidian/README.md

 - Once installed go to the settings of Fantasy Statblocks
 - Scroll down to "Import Generic Data"
 - Choose the converted_monsters.json file I have provided to you
-- *Update* Also download the Black Flag Monsters and MM 2025 Monsters json files to upload them into the bestiary.
+- **Update:** Also download the Black Flag Monsters and MM 2025 Monsters json files to upload them into the bestiary.
 These don't overwrite the monsters in A5e added by the original json upload.
 - Ta-da!
 Should be good to go at base level after this, if you want to enable lazy gm difficulty gauge or other QOL things I will give a tiny spiel below

 Optional things that might help: